St. Mary High School

 The STVM Alumni Office is proud to be the archive location for many of the memories, photographs and treasured scrapbooks of St. Vincent High School.
 The following excerpt was taken from a historical summary of the beginning of the high school in the early 1900's...
 "The Sister, Servants of the Immaculate Heart of Mary from Monroe, Michigan were dubbed the "lunch bucket brigade."
 The sisters staffed both St. Vincent and St. Mary High Schools.
 They lived at St. Vincent's and carried their lunches with them each day."

 In 1972, St. Vincent and St. Mary High Schools became St. Vincent-St. Mary High School.
-In 1973, the first STVM graduating class was in 1973 and totaled 237 students.
+In 1973, the first STVM class graduated, which totaled 237 students.
 In September, 1973, the STVM school year opened for 700 students in the new $3 million facility at 15 North Maple Street in Akron, Ohio.
-School colors taken from the familiar green and white (St. Vincent High School) and blue and gold (St. Mary High School) became the now ever-present Green & Gold.
-The student newspaper was no longer "The Vincentian" or "The Crusader" but "The Leprechaun Gold."
+School colors taken from the familiar green and white (St. Vincent High School) and blue and gold (St. Mary High School) became the now ever-present green & gold.
+The student newspaper was no longer "The Vincentian" or "The Crusader," but "The Leprechaun Gold."
 The yearbook, "The Phoenix" rose from the ashes of "The Shamrock" and "The Bluebook" and a new alma mater was written to hail Akron St. Vincent-St. Mary High School.

 STVM is therefore not a "new school" but rather one with a rich heritage and traditions that reach back to the turn of the century.
 Many of the St. Mary and St. Vincent traditions remain and have been joined by new traditions as well.